 AHGF funds will be a subordinate loan to the project with an interest rate and repayment terms negotiated based on the project’s needs, population being served and projected surplus cash flow.
 The amount and terms of the AHGF loan will be based on the amount needed to fill the financing gap and the number of units to be reserved for lease to the intended population.
 There will be a per-unit subsidy limit that is not to be exceeded.
 Repayment of AHGF loans will be secured by a deed of trust and occupancy requirements enforced via a deed restriction on the property.
 MDHA will monitor projects annually throughout the affordability period to ensure compliance.

 A pre-application meeting will be held at 10 a.m.
 CST Tuesday, Nov.
 29, 2022, via Zoom.
-Information regarding the Zoom conference can be accessed at the link below and in Section 9.3 of the RFA.
+Information regarding the Zoom conference can also be accessed in Section 9.3 of the RFA.

 The criteria for evaluating the applications will be based on the items set forth in the RFA.
 Awards will be made to the most responsive and responsible applications, which in the judgement of MDHA best meet the current needs and long-term goals of MDHA and the AHGF program.
 MDHA reserves the right to reject any application and/or waive any informalities in the solicitation process.
-To request accommodation, please contact Conor O’Neil at 615-252-8562.
+To request accommodation, please contact MDHA Community Development Senior Compliance Specialist Conor O’Neil.